Assadization: 1990s

 Skepticism of Assad's dynastic-succession plan was widespread within and outside the government, with critics noting that Syria was not a monarchy.
 By 1998 Bashar had made inroads into the Ba'ath Party, taking over Khaddam's Lebanon portfolio (a post he had held since the 1970s).
 By December 1998 Bashar al-Assad had replaced Rafic al-Hariri, Prime Minister of Lebanon and one of Khaddam's proteges, with Salim al-Huss.
 Several Assad proteges, who had served since 1970 or earlier, were dismissed from office between 1998 and 2000.
 They were sacked not because of disloyalty to Assad, but because Assad thought they would not fully support Bashar al-Assad's succession.
 "Retirees" included Muhammad al-Khuli, Nassir Khayr Bek and Ali Duba.
 Among the new appointees (Bashar loyalists) were Bahjat Sulayman, Major General Hassan Khalil and Major General Assef Shawkat (Assad's son-in-law).

 De-Assadization

-De-Assadization was a policy of the new government formed from the opposition, which was carried out mainly after the fall of the Assad regime, similar to the de-Ba'athification of Iraq or the de-Stalinization of the USSR.
+After the fall of the Assad regime, De-Assadization was a policy of the Syrian caretaker and transitional governments formed from the opposition.
+This policy was similar to the de-Ba'athification of Iraq or the de-Stalinization of the USSR.

-De-Assadization was characterized by the mass destruction of the Assad family personality cult (frescoes, statues, portraits, etc.) as well as a number of laws directed against Ba'athist organizations - for example, the Ba'ath Party, youth and paramilitary groups were disbanded and banned, and a number of members of the former regime were captured by the new security forces.
+De-Assadization was characterized by the mass destruction of the Assad family's cult of personality, such as frescoes, statues, and portraits, as well as a number of laws directed against Ba'athist organizations.
+For example, the Ba'ath Party, youth and paramilitary groups were disbanded and banned, and a number of members of the former regime were captured by the new security forces.